Skip to content

 {

-// Adds the saga state machine by type using the saga definition (optional)
+// Adds a compensating activity by type using the activity definition (optional)

-// Adds all saga state machines from the specified assembly, including any saga definitions
+// Adds all activities from the specified assembly, including any activity definitions

-// Adds all saga state machines from the namespace containing the type, including any saga definitions
+// Adds all activities from the namespace containing the type

 });